ahnshy/WinSFXMaker/README.md

 <br/><br/>

 ## 📖 Overview
-**WinSFXMaker** is a GUI tool for creating **self-extracting (SFX) executables** on Windows.
+`WinSFXMaker` is a very super simple install-sheild GUI tool for creating **self-extracting (SFX) executables** on Windows.
 It allows users to bundle ZIP archives into standalone `.exe` files that automatically extract and optionally run an installer or other program.<br/>
 <br/><br/>

 ## 🔑 Key Features